sergeinack3/PowerEduc/lib/phpspreadsheet/readme_powereduc.txt

  * Update lib/thirdpartylibs.xml
  * Apply the modifications described in the CHANGES section
  * Create another commit with the previous two steps of changes
- * Go to http://<your moodle root>/lib/tests/other/spreadsheettestpage.php and test the generated files
+ * Go to http://<your powereduc root>/lib/tests/other/spreadsheettestpage.php and test the generated files

 CHANGES:

- * Add the next Moodle hack at the beginning of the function sysGetTempDir() located in lib/phpspreadsheet/vendor/phpoffice/phpspreadsheet/src/PhpSpreadsheet/Shared/File.php
+ * Add the next PowerEduc hack at the beginning of the function sysGetTempDir() located in lib/phpspreadsheet/vendor/phpoffice/phpspreadsheet/src/PhpSpreadsheet/Shared/File.php
-    // Moodle hack!
+    // PowerEduc hack!
      if (function_exists('make_temp_directory')) {
          $temp = make_temp_directory('phpspreadsheet');
          return realpath(dirname($temp));